-German states report total of 19 new coronavirus cases
+German state of North Rhine-Westphalia reports 14 new coronavirus cases

 The state of Rhineland-Palatinate also said on Thursday a man there, in Kaiserslautern, had tested positive for the virus.

-“The male patient is doing well so far.
-He’s in isolation,” Rhineland-Palatinate’s state government tweeted.

-On Wednesday, the federal government’s health minister, Jens Spahn, said Germany was at the beginning of a coronavirus epidemic after new cases sprung up which could no longer be traced to the virus’s original source in China.

-Reporting by Matthias Inverardi; Writing by Paul Carrel, Editing by Franklin Paul and Alexandra Hudson
+Reporting by Matthias Inverardi; Writing by Paul Carrel, Editing by Franklin Paul